 This tricolor flag was seen as a unifying symbol that represented India’s diverse communities and its aspirations for freedom.
 It was during this time that the colors of the flag were given specific meanings: saffron symbolized courage and sacrifice, white represented peace and truth, and green stood for faith and chivalry.
 The flag became a powerful symbol of the Indian independence movement, carried by thousands during protests, marches, and other acts of civil disobedience against British rule.

-The Flag of Independent India
+The flag of independent India

 On July 22, 1947, just weeks before India gained independence, the Constituent Assembly of India adopted the tricolor as the official national flag of India.
 However, the design was slightly modified—the spinning wheel was replaced by the Ashoka Chakra, a 24-spoke wheel, which was placed at the center of the white band.